Society, Culture & Environment

-Society, Culture & Environment at Laurier Brantford
+Society, Culture & Environment at the Brantford Campus

 Society, Culture & Environment is designed to introduce students to a range of ongoing and emerging issues including poverty, climate change, colonization of Indigenous communities, and gender and racial inequality.
 The program provides students with the knowledge, skills, and inspiration to directly engage with, and meaningfully change, the world we live in.